 Using Knives and Other Tools

 Using various camping tools is another thing that can come in handy back home.
 You’ll need to be able to use a blade for cooking as well as other skills, such as whittling sticks.
 You can find yourself having to cut a piece of rope, dig a hole, or chop firewood.
-You can master using blades, shovels and an ax in the great outdoors.
+You can master using blades, shovels, an axe or chainsaw in the great outdoors.
 Then you’ll be able to apply your skills in other situations too.
 You never know when you might need them when you’re gardening or doing some DIY.

 Flora and Fauna Knowledge